Mystical94/magicswap/README.md

 Future Plans:

-- Add and remove their liquidity positions on MagicSwap protocol
+- Add a NFT airdrop for early adopters to give access to additional products to them
-- Swap tokens on MagicSwap protocol
+- Make it live on Polygon Mainnet

 ## Deploying the MagicSwap on local machine